Steno Glossary

 - The act of simultaneously pressing down the set of keys that constitute a chord on a steno machine.

-- Often used interchangeably with stroke (specifically as a verb).
+- Often used interchangeably with the verb stroke.

 Stroke